Table Of Contents

 Your proximity to retirement and income needs from the annuity will influence your annuity choice, with deferred annuities being more suitable for those with time on their side and immediate annuities for those seeking instant income.

-In general, the younger you are, the less likely it is that annuities make the most sense for your needs versus other alternatives to annuities.
+In general, the younger you are, the less likely it is that annuities make the most sense for your needs versus annuity alternatives.

 How soon are you retiring?